pmarques/silabs-firmware-builder/README.md

 # Silicon Labs firmware builder repository

-This repository contains Dockerfiles and GitHub actions which build Silicon Labs firmware for Home Assistant Yellow and SkyConnect.
+This repository contains Dockerfiles and GitHub actions which build Silicon Labs firmware for Home Assistant Yellow, SkyConnect, and Sonoff ZBDongle-E.

 It uses the Silicon Labs Gecko SDK and proprietary Silicon Labs tools such as the Silicon Labs Configurator (slc) and the Simplicity Commander standalone